Author has written 5 stories for Heroes.

 Sorry, realized I finished without talking briefly about Let Slip The Dogs Of War.
 I am seriously loving writing this one.
 The idea started with it because I fell in complete love with Elle's character on the show.
 She is probably the best written (and best looking, but that's another topic for another time) of all the Season 2, and many of the Season 1, characters.

-To be honest, this story probably (not certainly, but probably) wouldn't have happened if OnyxRiver hadn't been writing her story,.
+To be honest, this story probably (not certainly, but probably) wouldn't have happened if OnyxRiver hadn't been writing her story, Burning the Picket Fence.
 Admittedly, I had already been searching for a new story that would use Elle, but hadn't really hit on anything.
 OnyxRiver's idea of a "problem solver" character immediately struck a chord.
 I freely admit to having copied that much of the idea for my own story.

 However, I was immediately hit with a problem.
 The first one is my sex.
 I'm a guy; and guys have a notoriously difficult time grasping what makes women "tick."
 Combine that with the fact that I already had a strong woman in place, with Elle, and I obviously needed a male character.
 That led me in the direction of the character that ultimately became Havoc.
 To be honest, I initially had the idea that they were going to be a special team that was used when all other options had failed.
 Basically, as Elle puts it in the first chapter, they're "clean up."